-We made the errors of thinking such as yours very clear in these sections, including these words on our pages:
+Which people?
+Those he named because of their 'mistakes'?!
+We made the errors of such thinking clear in these sections, including these words on this page:

 Christian 'giants' of the past regularly emphasised the need for sanctification and holiness - why doesn't the contemporary church heed these warnings?:

 Paul can command the church to live in unity because there already is an actual spiritual unity in Christ which exists among genuine believers.
-He says, 'There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all, who is above all and through all and in all' (Eph.
-4v4-6).
-And, though the body of Christ consists of many members, those members are all 'one body' (1 Cor.
-10v17; 12v12-26).
+He says, "There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all, who is above all and through all and in all" (Eph.
+4:4-6).
+And though the body of Christ consists of many members, those members are all "one body" (1 Cor.
+10:17; 12:12-26).

 Because they are jealous to protect this unity of the church, the New Testament writers give strong warnings against those who cause divisions:

 Note - it is those who are 'in opposition to the doctrine which you have been taught' who are 'to be avoided!
-We most definitely are not to ignore or accept any teaching or action that is contrary to Biblical truth and we have clearly and comprehensively detailed the doctrinal errors we stood against in our web-pages - if you can show us where TCE have been in opposition to doctrine from the Word of God we will correct those errors.
-We do not claim to be faultless, but strive continuously to be Bereans (Acts 17v11) and follow the Word as closely as possible.
+We have clearly and comprehensively detailed the doctrinal errors we stood against in our web-pages and if you can show us where TCE have been in opposition to doctrine from the Word of God we will correct those errors.
+We do not claim to be faultless but strive continuously to follow the Word as closely as possible.

 Paul opposed Peter to his face because he separated from Gentile Christians and began eating only with Jewish Christians (Gal.
-2v11-14).
-By your reasoning Paul should have quietly acquiesced to Peter's preference for dining companions!
-Scripture warns us that those who promote 'strife ... dissension, party spirit ... shall not inherit the kingdom of God' (Gal.
-5v20-21).
-And Jude warns that those who 'set up divisions' are 'worldly people, devoid of the Spirit' (Jude 19).
+2:11-14).
+Those who promote "strife ... dissension, party spirit ... shall not inherit the kingdom of God" (Gal.
+5:20-21).
+And Jude warns that those who "set up divisions" are "worldly people, devoid of the Spirit" (Jude 19).
 These divisions are caused by opposition to 'sound doctrine' (1 Tim.
-1v10; 2 Tim.
-4v3; Tit.
-1v9; 2v1) and we most definitely are not to seek unity with such people!
+1:10; 2 Tim.
+4:3; Tit.
+1:9; 2:1).

 The New Testament emphasises the unity of believers and commands us to separate from unbelievers.
-Paul's inspired words: 'Therefore come out from them, and be separate from them' (2 Cor.
-6v17) are in support of his opening command of that section, 'Do not be mismated (yoked) with unbelievers' (2 Cor.
-6v14).
-Paul also tells Timothy that he is to 'avoid such people' (2 Tim.
-3v5), referring to unbelievers who are 'lovers of pleasure rather than lovers of God, holding the form of religion but denying the power of it' (2 Tim.
-3v4-5).
-He says that these people are 'men of corrupt mind and counterfeit faith' (2 Tim.
-3v8).
+Paul's inspired words: "Therefore come out from them, and be separate from them" (2 Cor.
+6:17) are in support of his opening command of that section, "Do not be mismated (yoked) with unbelievers" (2 Cor.
+6:14).
+Paul also tells Timothy that he is to "avoid such people" (2 Tim.
+3:5), referring to unbelievers who are "lovers of pleasure rather than lovers of God, holding the form of religion but denying the power of it" (2 Tim.
+3:4-5).
+He says that these people are "men of corrupt mind and counterfeit faith" (2 Tim.
+3:8).
 There is also church discipline that requires separation from an individual who is causing trouble within the church (Matt.
-18v17; 1 Cor.
-5v11-13), and there are also the reasons Paul gives for Christians separating into 'factions' over doctrinal differences involving serious heresy, as we discussed in detail on our pages:
+18:17; 1 Cor.
+5:11-13), and there are also the reasons Paul gives for Christians separating into 'factions' over doctrinal differences involving serious heresy, as we discussed in detail on this page and also:

-'...we are in fact called by Scripture to ensure that factions exist (1 Corinthians 11v19) to prove who is right!
-In the contemporary church there are few factions because the false unity of ecumenism has done its work.
-Though differences are irreconcilable, and wrong belief condemns its adherents to an eternity separated from God, the modern church will sing 'Halleluiahs' while brother's burn.'
+'...we are called by Scripture to ensure that factions exist (1 Corinthians 11:19) to prove who is right!
+In the contemporary church there are few factions because the unity of ecumenism has done its work.
+Though differences are irreconcilable, and wrong belief condemns its adherents to an eternity separated from God, the modern church will sing 'halleluiahs' while brother's burn.'

-Failure to follow this Biblical admonition has resulted in error pouring into the church through such major deceptions as ecumenism which is, of course, a false unity not of God̓s Spirit.
-The Holy Spirit is the 'Spirit of Truth' (John 15v26) and you simply cannot build the unity of the Spirit on error.
-To unite with churches that teach salvation comes through 'sacraments,̓ instead of by being born again and that practice transubstantiation and praying to the dead, is clearly un-Biblical and immoral.
+Failure to follow this Biblical admonition has resulted in error pouring into the church through such major deceptions as ecumenism which is, of course, a false unity not of God's Spirit.
+The Holy Spirit is the 'Spirit of Truth' (John 15:26) and you simply cannot build the unity of the Spirit on error.
+To unite with churches that teach salvation comes through 'sacraments', instead of by being born again, and that practice transubstantiation and praying to the dead, is clearly un-Biblical and immoral.
 That is not the unity of the Spirit, for Bible believing Christians cannot unite with the false religious system of this world.

 Even the truth about the Holy Spirit has been distorted into an un-Biblical picture by the Charismatic and Pentecostal movements.
 The ministry of the Holy Spirit is pictured for us in the Genesis account (Genesis 24) of Abraham sending his servant to get a bride for his son Isaac.
 Isaac the son corresponds to Jesus; Abraham corresponds to the Father; and the servant is the Holy Spirit.
 The Father sent his Servant to prepare a bride for His Son, from amongst His own people.
 The Holy Spirit is always a servant who points people to Jesus.

-The Bible says (Hosea 4v6): 'My people perish for a lack of knowledge,' and people today are perishing for a lack of knowledge.
+The Bible says (Hosea 4:6): "My people perish for a lack of knowledge," and people today are perishing for a lack of knowledge.
 There is no doubt that a consensus of people who would describe themselves as 'Christian' in today's Britain would parallel those who use the same description in the USA - a nation that is much more familiar with wearing the 'heart on the sleeve'.
 A considerable number who would claim to be Christian would also deny the fundamentals of the Christian faith and believe that there are 'many paths to heaven.'
 Figures in the USA would suggest that such 'believers' are in excess of 50% of those claiming to be 'Christian'.
 Knowing this to be true in so many fellowships, which ones should you fellowship with if they reveal themselves to be supporters of un-Biblical leaders and their doctrines?
 There obviously comes a time when it is Biblically right to separate yourself from unbelievers and those who support such leaders and doctrines.
 But first the believer needs to defend the Word of God before these people and make the truth clear to them.
 If they reject the truth, preferring to accept the lie, and prove themselves incapable of defending their own actions and beliefs, as they did in every case detailed in 'Savage Wolves,' they sometimes do you a favour by throwing you out of their pseudo-cult!
-Those who call on us to make 'peace' with the heretics and their supporters, as described in 'Savage Wolves', ignore the fact that the Bible is clear that 'peace' cannot be sought or obtained with 'the world' (James 4v4) - and those who wish to run their Christianity by the world's standards are to be avoided!
+Who then, do you suggest, should make 'peace' with who?
+And on what basis?
+The Bible is clear that 'peace' cannot be sought or obtained with 'the world' (James 4:4) - and those who wish to run their Christianity by the world's standards are therefore to be avoided!

 The church has clearly lost the spirit of the Bereans and now accepts what the 'gurus' say simply because they seem to be right - at least some of the time.
 Scripture warns us:

-Let not many of you become teachers, my brethren, knowing that as such we shall incur a stricter judgment (James 3v1).
+Let not many of you become teachers, my brethren, knowing that as such we shall incur a stricter judgment (James 3:1).